 A submerged forest PRN 11976 is recorded off Little Fursnip promontory; possibly this should be recorded just to the north as this is where Lewis (1992 127) records a foreshore peat deposit.
 A sample of wood and peat from this location was radiocarbon dated to 5209-4543 BC at 95% probability (Seymour 1980 349).
 Lewis's test pit C2 in the dunes at the far north of the bay produced two flints PRN 48131 (1992 131).
 Mesolithic occupation (PRN 503) and Bronze Age finds are recorded at the low tide limit, and a substantial Bronze Age hoard (PRN 14393) was found by a detectorist about two thirds of the way down the beach.
-This hoard consisted of twenty-eight bronzes, of which five are recognisable objects as three socketed axes and two blades.
+This hoard consisted of twenty-eight bronzes, of which five are recording beach.